bbauska/JS-Basics-Unlock/README.md

 -   const: Also introduced in ES6, const is used for declaring variables that are meant to remain constant after their initial assignment (i.e., they cannot be reassigned).
-Like \'let const provides block-level scope.
-It\'s important to note that while the variable reference is immutable, the object it points to can still be mutated if it is an object.
+Like 'let const provides block-level scope.
+It's important to note that while the variable reference is immutable, the object it points to can still be mutated if it is an object.